ucs-compute-solutions/FlexPod-UCSM-M6/roles/ONTAP/README.md

 	ontap_nvme
 	ontap_finalize_setup

-The ONTAP Tools (previously VSC) deployment is based on the following role:
+The ONTAP Tools for VMware vSphere (previously VSC) deployment is based on the following role and is available in the 'roles' directory of this repository:

 	ontap_tools-config